THE TIKKUN PATH™ MANIFESTO

 And much of “spirituality” is blind to the body.

 Both fail because healing requires integration, not separation.
+In fact the ancient Hebrew word for illness has the same root at “separate” or “fragmented”.

 Here is the core mistake I see again and again: